SubnauticaModding/Nautilus/Nautilus/Documentation/guides/debugging.md

 This guide will show you how to enable advanced tools to make it easier to diagnose errors in your mods.

 You should at least be somewhat familiar with modding for this tutorial.
-It is assumed that you have a development environment set up, know basic C#, and have developed your first mod.
+It is assumed that you have a development environment set up with both a Debug and a Release configuration, know basic C#, and have developed your first mod.

 > [!NOTE]
 > The contents of this guide are not specific to Subnautica and will work for any Unity game as long as a